Estimating Economic Models with Testable Assumptions: Theory and Applications: A Theory of Identification and Hypothesis Testing

+In this section, I develop a theory for identification and refutable assumptions.
+I will then discuss the problem of hypothesis testing.
+I start with a definition of the observation space. \begin{definition} The observation space $\mathcal{F}$ is the collection of all possible distribution of $F(X)$.
+See \ref{eq: appli, observation space} for an illustration. \end{definition}

-The outcome distribution $F(X)$ is generated by some distribution of underlying random vectors $\epsilon$ through some mapping $M$.
-We want to learn the distribution of $\epsilon$ and the mapping $M$ from the outcome distribution $F(X)$.
-A pair of distribution of $\epsilon$ and mapping $M$ is called econometric structure.
-The following definition of econometric structure is a reformulation of the economic structure (model) defined in \citet{koopmans1950identification} and \citet{jovanovic1989}.
-Since in most econometric problems, we focus on the distribution of outcomes $F$ instead of how each $X$ is related to $\epsilon$, I directly define a structure as a correspondence from the space of underlying variable distribution to $\mathcal{F}$.
+The distribution of observables $F(X)$ is generated by some distribution of underlying random \mbox{vectors $\epsilon$} through some mapping $M$.
+A pair of a distribution of $\epsilon$ and a mapping $M$ is called an econometric structure.
+The following definition of econometric structure is a reformulation of the economic structure defined in \citet{koopmans1950identification} and \citet{jovanovic1989}.
+Since in most econometric problems, we focus on the distribution of outcomes $F$ instead of how each $X$ is related to $\epsilon$, I directly define the mapping $M$ as a correspondence from the space of underlying variable distributions to $\mathcal{F}$.